RomainPastureau/find_delay/README.md

 ![Delay between an audio file and an excerpt from it](https://github.com/RomainPastureau/find_delay/blob/main/figure_3.png?raw=true)

 ### Version history
+**2.3 (2024-05-02)**
+* Corrected a bug that prevented the figures to be saved as a file
+* Plotting without intermediate steps now plots the graphs on top of each other, not side-by-side

 **2.2 (2024-05-02)**
 * "i_have_a_dream_excerpt2.wav" is now of lower amplitude to test the scaling on the graph overlay
 * Arrays with different amplitudes now appear scaled on the graph overlay